awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 When this parameter is `true`, a TTY is allocated\.
 This parameter maps to `Tty` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--tty` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.

 ## Elastic Inference accelerator name<a name="elastic-Inference-accelerator"></a>

+**Note**
+Starting April 15, 2023, AWS will not onboard new customers to Amazon Elastic Inference \(EI\), and will help current customers migrate their workloads to options that offer better price and performance\.
+After April 15, 2023, new customers will not be able to launch instances with Amazon EI accelerators in Amazon SageMaker, Amazon ECS, or Amazon EC2\.
+However, customers who have used Amazon EI at least once during the past 30\-day period are considered current customers and will be able to continue using the service\.

 The Elastic Inference accelerator resource requirement for your task definition\.
 For more information, see [What Is Elastic Inference?](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/what-is-ei.html) in the Amazon Elastic Inference Developer Guide\.